Explanation of Course Numbers

 COMM 6242.
 Organizational Communication and Conflict Management.
 3 Credits.

-An examination of models for effective organizational communication and constructive conflict resolution.
-Specific focus on organizational communication principles as well as theoretical and practical approaches to conflict analysis, management, and resolution.
-Restricted to Graduate students.
-(Same as ORSC 6242).
+Models for effective organizational communication and constructive conflict resolution; organizational communication principles and theoretical and practical approaches to conflict analysis, management, and resolution.
+Restricted to graduate students.
+(Same as ORSC 6242)